 - A Man Is Not a Virgin: Averted: Brennan is not obsessed with losing his virginity.
 (Although he wouldn't mind.)
 He actually complains about this attitude.

 - Maybe Ever After

-- Kennywood Amusement Park does continue to operate 1980's arcade games (and many machines even older than that) up to the present day (2013 as this troper writes this).
+- Kennywood Amusement Park does continue to operate 1980's arcade games (and many machines even older than that) up to the present day.

 - Never Trust a Trailer: From the ads, you'd think this was just another raunchy sex comedy.
 Unfortunately, this probably kept away many people who would have enjoyed it for the melancholy dramedy it is.

 - Parent with New Paramour: Em resents her father for remarrying so quickly after her mother died.
 Her stepmother ultimately forces her father to kick Em out.

 - Recycled IN SPACE!: It's Garden State... in Pittsburgh.

 - Rouge Angles of Satin: "Satin Lives".
 Em attributes it to "One of those textile worshipping cults, no doubt."

 - Also, there's a ride that's called The Flying Dutchman, inexplicably spelled "The Flighing Dutchman."